 In 1912, when The George Washington University established itself in the neighborhood, it adapted existing buildings to accommodate academic and administrative uses.
-During the early to-mid-20th century, the University constructed new, purpose-built academic buildings and other facilities in the former neighborhood, developing its first campus master plan, the Harris Plan, in 1922 that included University Quadrangle (now University Yard) at its center.
+During the early-to-mid-20th century, the University constructed new, purpose-built academic buildings and other facilities in the former neighborhood, developing its first campus master plan, the Harris Plan, in 1922 that included University Quadrangle (now University Yard) at its center.
 Collectively, the University buildings, old and new, the Yard and other open spaces combine to form a vibrant urban campus.

-DC designation: October 2, 2014
+DC Inventory: October 2, 2014

-National Register Nomination: January 27, 2015
+National Register: January 27, 2015